Steepy12/OpenDryer/README.md

 - upgrade the esthetic
 - upgrade the lock and hinge
 - upgrade the whole case (easier to make and assemble less screws)
+- Make a Domotized version with blynk or Home Assistant